ForeverScape/ForeverScapeCore/readme.md

 ####*"It Goes Until I do"* ####

 Developers are invited to expand on the already five-year-old artwork with no end in sight.
 Spanning over two football field in length, this microcosm of reality is more than anyone bargained for.
-As an AngularJS set of modules, how far arew you willing to take it?
+How far are you willing to take it?

 ###Live Demo: http://staging.foreverscape.com###